EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

         -d 5 -n ${USER}
     ```

+    * For `CR_URL`, there is no need to cite port 5050 in the GitLab container registry URL.
+The `ces-pull` command adds this when it pulls the container.
     * For `CR_TOKEN`, copy in the `epcc-ces-hello` container's 'Container registry access token' from the [Run Batch Container](./batch-container-app.md) app's form.
     * For `SAFE_DATA`, replace `PROJECT_DIRECTORY` with the name of your 'safe data' project directory in `/safe_data`.
 When Podman is run, your 'safe data' project directory is mounted into the container at `/safe_data` via Podman's `--mount` option.
     * The script creates a file, `envs.txt`, with an environment variable to be passed to the `epcc-ces-hello` container.
 The container uses the environment variable `GREETING` to customise the greeting it prints.